-As allowed by state law, the district has identified two directory information lists-one for school sponsored purposes and a second for all other requests.
-For the following school-sponsored purposes: honor roll, school newspaper, recognition activities, news releases, student directory, yearbook, athletic programs, and all other District publications and announcements, directory information shall include:
+As allowed by state law, the district has identified two directory information lists - one for school-sponsored purposes and a second for all other requests.
+School-sponsored purposes include honor roll, school newspaper, recognition activities, news releases, directory information, yearbook, athletic programs, and all other District publications and announcements.
+If a parent does not object to the use of their child's information for these school-sponsored purposes, the school will not ask permission each time the district wants to use the information for these purposes.